 Since COVID-19 became part of our everyday vernacular, the ThinkLab team has been working behind the scenes to track the metrics of how the virus is affecting the interiors industry.
 And while our data indicates that we are still struggling through the economic effects of the pandemic, we continue to celebrate the optimism and resiliency of the design industry as it moves forward by helping clients imagine positive change.

-To contextualize some of these uplifting actions, we sat down with leading experts from both the manufacturing and design communities to get a better understanding of what our world will look like as we begin to transition back to the office.
+To contextualize some of these uplifting actions, we sat down with leading experts from both the manufacturing and design communities to get a better understanding of what our world will look like as we begin to transition back to the office and how things might change within the workplace.
 Here are the insights they shared.

 New positions will emerge to help navigate our revised normal.

 With remote work becoming the new norm, many professionals in the interiors industry have raised a red flag, signaling the importance of one key missing element in the design process—collaboration.
 Video calls and e-doc-sharing services can take you only so far, and eventually, when it’s safe, we will need to come together to collaborate.
 Yet at the same time, many in the industry also acknowledge the benefits of remote work—providing uninterrupted time for heads-down task, saved time from commute, and better work-life balance, among others.